-“One thousand yards.”
+“One kilometer.”
 Dominic Morris, sitting in the driver’s seat of the jeep, had a habit of turning all of their imperial statements into metric ones.
 A remnant of his extensive military career.

 Silence followed as Dominic swerved around potholes and rubble on the road.
 A tricky task while also trying to make sure there was nothing nearby that would dole out death.